alexshinningsun/prometheus-practice/README.md

 # prometheus-practice
-a practice for using helm-prometheus
+This is a practice for using helm-prometheus.

+The First practice is referencing